x75/smp_graphs/README.md

     python experiment.py --conf conf/default2_loop.conf

-# smp\_graphs legacy notes
+# Notes

-## v1 stalled

--   x load graph and execute in given order, each node knows which bus line maps onto its inputs

--   x reuse config as block in other config / nested experiments

--   x logging

--   x input mapping: what are inputs / params, how to select from busses and map to local variable

--   x input buffering: ring buffer decorator: use np.roll hoping it does that internally

--   global config: e.g. fileblock setting its odim, use global config inside blocks, dynamic graph structure, change notification. make dynamic foo and write back the results into config
-    -   loop block / dynamic blocks that can change the graph

--   file sources: load data in config or in block?

--   blocksize vs. numsteps

--   bus: make bus a structured dict, allowing blocks to have several outputs, this make odim obsolete

--   read/write: ros

--   read/write: osc

--   sync vs. async nodes

--   x functional, decorators

--   recurrence, backprop, signal propagation and execution order

--   networkx?

-## Predecessors

-My fourth attempt at a framework for computational sensorimotor learning experiments.
-Earlier attempts are:
+This is my n-th attempt at designing a framework for computational sensorimotor learning experiments.
+Earlier attempts include

--   smp\_experiments: config as name value pairs and some python code wrapping to reuse singular experiments in an outer loop
+-   **smp\_experiments**: defined config as name value pairs and some python code wrapping enabling the reuse of singular experiments defined elsewhere in an outer loop doing variations (collecting statistics, optimizing, &#x2026;)
--   smpblocks: first attempt at python config files containing a dictionary specifying generic computation blocks and their connections
+-   **smpblocks**: first attempt at using plain python config files containing a dictionary specifying generic computation blocks and their connections. granularity was too small and specifying connections was too complicated
--   smq: smpblocks had too small granularity, here i tried to be more specific introducing specific and fixed modules world, robot, brain.
-Alas it turned out that was too specific and didn't fit experiments deviating from that paradigm.
+-   **smq**: tried to be more high-level, introducing three specific and fixed modules 'world', 'robot', 'brain'.
+Alas it turned out that left us too inflexible and obviosuly couldn't accomodate any experiments deviating from that schema.
 Is where we are ;)